Tyhcass/academicweb/content/about/header/index.md

 <!-- this is a subheadline -->
 Thanks for stopping by!

 I am a post-doctoral scholar in the Center for Social Data Analytics (C-SoDA) at Penn State University.
 I specialize in comparative politics and political methodology.
-My research attempts to understand the interaction between public opinion and policymaking, policy output, policy outcomes and policy feedback as a process in governance from a comparative perspective.
-Specifically, I focus on public health and economic policies.
+My research centers on public opinion, elite behavior (misinformation), and Chinese politics.
+To better answer classic questions and understand new phenomena, for example, public support for democracy and online misinformation by elites, I use quantitative, automated, and computational techniques to analyze large-scale survey data and text data.

-My method interest includes latent variable measurements in public opinion, Bayesian Analysis, and machine-learning in non-traditional data.
+My method interest includes latent variable measurements, Bayesian Analysis, NLP/Text-as-data, and machine-learning in non-traditional data.

-You can check out my [CV](https://github.com/Tyhcass/cvtemplate/blob/master/CassTai_CV.pdf) here and learn more about my research interests in [research](/publication).
+You can check out my [Curriculum Vitae](https://github.com/Tyhcass/cvtemplate/blob/master/CassTai_CV.pdf) here and learn more about my research interests in [research](/publication).

 <i class="fas fa-graduation-cap pr2"></i>Ph.D. in Political Science  &#8729;
   University of Iowa  &#8729;  2022